lnodaba/multikeyword-find/README.md

 # multikeyword-find
-A Sql CLR function based on regular expression
+A Sql CLR library based on regular expression